 The QAE model under consideration is defined in Refs.~\cite{qae, 1p1q} and involves the implementation of two structures, an encoder and a decoder, through variational quantum circuits.
-The encoder - also referred to as \textit{variational layer} - compresses the input data into a reduced latent representation, discarding redundant qubits.
-The discarded qubits are referred to as {\it trash states} and are initialized as $\ket{0}$.
+The encoder -- also referred to as \textit{variational layer} -- compresses the input data into a reduced latent representation, discarding redundant qubits.
+The discarded qubits are referred to as {\it trash states}.
 The decoder then reconstructs the input from this latent state using the Hermitian conjugate of the encoding operators.
 Only the fidelity from the encoder, $U(\Theta)$, is used as an anomaly indicator.
 It is defined as

-where $\phi_i$, $\theta_i$ and $\omega_i$ are trainable parameters.
-The cost function is defined as the negative fidelity between the \textit{reference} states and the \textit{trash} states~\cite{1p1q}.
-Moreover, for fidelity measurement, a SWAP test was used.
+where $\phi_i$, $\theta_i$ and $\omega_i$ are trainable parameters and $C_{ij}$ are two-qubit CNOT gates.
+The cost function is defined as the negative fidelity between the \textit{reference} states, initialized as $\ket{0}$, and the \textit{trash} states~\cite{1p1q}.
+A SWAP test is used to measure the fidelity.